dtscalibration/python-dts-calibration/docs/examples/notebooks/04Calibrate_single_ols.ipynb.rst

 A double ended calibration is performed with ordinary least squares.
 Over all timesteps simultaneous. :math:`\gamma` and :math:`\alpha` remain constant, while :math:`C` varies over time.
-The weights are considered equal here and no variance is calculated.
+The weights are considered equal here and no variance or confidence interval is calculated.

 .. code:: ipython3

     import os

     from dtscalibration import read_xml_dir
+    import matplotlib.pyplot as plt

+    %matplotlib inline

 .. code:: ipython3